 VIRGINIA AVENUE PARK/PICO BOULEVARD FARMERS MARKET

 The park setting, across from a public library, adds a tranquil, family-friendly vibe at the Santa Monica farmers market located at Santa Monica's Pico Farmers Market.
 Seek out Wild Local Seafood, which draws both celebrated chefs and home cooks.
 Three parking attendants help keep traffic flowing and a free bike valet makes it tempting to leave the car at home.
 Look for free monthly preserving classes taught by LA County Master Food Preservers and a monthly Master Gardener booth.

 Sundays 8:30am to 1:30pm

-Set between the historic Victorian House and the California Heritage Museum, this Sunday farmers market in Santa Monica is a favorite for local families.
-Groundwork Coffee Company provides fresh-roasted coffee to aid early-rising parents, and live, kid-friendly bands perform everything from bluegrass to French tunes.
-Other interactive activities like face painting keep the kids smiling all morning long.
-Main Street businesses, like Fedora Primo, which sells Panama hats, fedoras, and more, set up booths alongside growers like Wieser Family Farms, whose lilacs are a favorite in spring.
+Set between the historic Victorian House and the California Heritage Museum, the Sunday Main Street Farmers Market in Santa Monica is a favorite for local families.
+Groundwork Coffee Company provides fresh-roasted coffee to aid early-rising parents.
+There is plenty of entertainment to keep the family happy including live, kid-friendly bands that perform everything from bluegrass to French tunes.
+Other interactive activities, like face painting, keep the kids smiling all morning long.
+You can also find lots of delicious food prepared with fresh produce – even some dishes made by local restaurants.
+Main Street businesses, like Fedora Primo, which sells Panama hats, fedoras, and more, set up booths at this farmers market, which are alongside growers like Wieser Family Farms, whose lilacs are a favorite in spring.

-Many restaurants in Santa Monica use fresh foods from the local Santa Monica farmers markets.
-Check out our guide on farm-to-table restaurants today.
+Farmers markets are a fantastic place to pick up organic and fresh ingredients, and many restaurants in Santa Monica use produce from the local Santa Monica farmers markets.
+If you are looking for restaurants that used locally-sourced food, check out our guide on farm-to-table restaurants.